yassbarona/number_to_text/README.md

 Here is an example: {0: 'zéro', 1: 'un', 2: 'deux'}"""

 ### Write Docstrings:
- """Write siple Docstrings for the funtions i previously shared"""
+ """Write siple Docstrings for the functions i previously shared"""